Makati top cop, intel chief sacked after subordinates’ arrest for extortion

 “They released the complainants after paying the initial P100,000 with the agreement of completing the balance on the following day, or else their family will all be killed,” Senior Supt.
 Chiquito Malayo, CITF chief, said.

-In an ambush interview with reporters, Malayo said the CITF also launched a manhunt operation against the suspects’ four accomplices – a retired police officer, an active polic officer, and two civilians.
+In an ambush interview with reporters, Malayo said the CITF also launched a manhunt against the suspects’ four accomplices – a retired police officer, an active polic officer, and two civilians.

-The suspects are now detained at the CITF headquarters at Camp Crame in Quezon City pending the filing of a complaints for robbery and extortion and possible kidnapping against them.
+The suspects are now detained at the CITF headquarters in Camp Crame in Quezon City pending the filing of complaints against them for robbery and extortion and possibly kidnapping.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.